griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 !!! tip
     You could also use [Pinecone](https://www.pinecone.io/), [Marqo](https://www.marqo.ai/), [MongoDB](https://www.mongodb.com/atlas/database), [Redis](https://redis.io/), [OpenSearch](https://opensearch.org/), or [PGVector](https://github.com/pgvector/pgvector) - all are available as drivers for Griptape as described [in the documentation](https://docs.griptape.ai/en/latest/griptape-framework/data/vector-store-drivers/).

 Modify `app.py` to import the required drivers.
-In the case of the the Local Vector Store Driver we also need an Embedding Driver.
+In the case of the Local Vector Store Driver, we also need an Embedding Driver.
 We'll use the one from OpenAI, but you could also use one of the [other drivers](https://docs.griptape.ai/en/latest/griptape-framework/data/embedding-drivers/) available for Griptape.

 ```python title="app.py" hl_lines="5"
 # ...